arun-sanu/daxlinksonline/deploy.md

    - Keep `api` as DNS-only and ensure the origin has a valid certificate (Let's Encrypt or CA-signed).
 Use Full (strict) SSL mode in Cloudflare for best security.
    - Alternatively use Cloudflare Origin CA certificate on your origin and set SSL to Full (strict).
 Do not use Flexible mode.

-If you want, I can produce a small copy-paste checklist formatted for the Cloudflare UI, or I can create the DNS records for you via the Cloudflare API if you provide `CF_API_TOKEN` with DNS edit scope.
+If you want, I can produce a small copy-paste checklist formatted for the Cloudflare UI, or I can create the DNS records for you via the Cloudflare API if you provide `CLOUDFLARE_API_TOKEN` (or legacy `CF_API_TOKEN`) with DNS edit scope.

 4) Add a Worker route (if not managed by `wrangler.toml`)